ArchitRastogi1/nodeProductAPIProject/README.md

 # nodeProductAPIProject

-Rest APIs for cart actions -
+## Rest APIs for cart actions -

-Setup
+### Setup

-1 - Install git, heroku, node.js and postman.
+1.Install git, heroku, node.js and postman.

-2 - Take clone of git repository - https://github.com/ArchitRastogi1/nodeProductAPIProject
+2.Take clone of git repository - https://github.com/ArchitRastogi1/nodeProductAPIProject

-3 - Use command  -> npm run test
+3.Use command  -> npm run test
-    This is for running test cases.
+    This is for running test case

-Application -
+### Application -
-# The apis are designed using node.js and mongoose.
+1.The apis are designed using node.js and mongoose.

-# Mocha and Chai used for writing Integration Tests.
+2.Mocha and Chai used for writing Integration Tests.

-# Used JWT for authentication (here I am setting cookie using jwt because we have apis without views , otherwise I would have included jwt token in authentication header).
+3.Used JWT for authentication (here I am setting cookie using jwt because we have apis without views , otherwise I would have included jwt token in authentication header).

-# Code is deployed on heroku.
+4.Code is deployed on heroku.

-Rest APIs -
+### Rest APIs -

 login api will set a cookie with jwt token for authentication ( include this cookie in all product apis ).